 Breast pain can be, well, a pain.
 But understanding that pain—and how to determine which types are cause for concern versus which are a free pass to go back to bed with a hot compress and a pint of Ben & Jerry’s—is one of the best things you can do for yourself and the girls.

-So take care of your breasts.
+So take care of your breasts (this topical cream may help with your pain).
 Pay attention to what’s going on.
 Loop in your doctor when necessary.
 And maybe invest in a better sports bra.

 To learn more about Aaptiv, download the app and see all the newest workout releases!